What genetic conditions are linked to pancreatic ductal adenocarcinoma?

 Peutz-Jeghers syndrome

 This causes lots of non-cancerous growths (polyps) in the digestive system, and dark spots on the hands and face.
-Nine out of ten cases (90%) are caused by a fault in a gene called STK11.
-This condition mainly increases the risk of bowel and breast cancer, but may also increase the risk of pancreatic cancer.
+Nine out of ten cases (90%) are caused by a variant in a gene called STK11.
+This condition mainly increases the risk of bowel and breast cancer but may also increase the risk of pancreatic cancer.

-Both men and women can have faults in the BRCA2 and BRCA1 genes.
-Faults in these genes greatly increase the risk of breast and ovarian cancer.
+Both men and women can have BRCA2 and BRCA1 gene variants.
+Variants in these genes greatly increase the risk of breast and ovarian cancer.
 They also increase the risk of other cancers, including prostate and skin cancer (melanoma).

-Most breast, ovarian, prostate, skin and pancreatic cancers aren’t caused by faults in BRCA2 or BRCA1.
+Most pancreatic, breast, ovarian, prostate and skin cancers aren’t caused by variants in BRCA2 or BRCA1.
 So if someone in your family has one of these cancers, it doesn’t mean you have a higher risk of developing one of them.

 PALB2 is a gene linked to the BRCA2 gene.
-A fault in this gene increases the risk of breast cancer and slightly increases the risk of pancreatic cancer.
+A variant in PALB2 increases the risk of breast cancer and slightly increases the risk of pancreatic cancer.

 Familial atypical multiple mole and melanoma syndrome (FAMMM)

-This is a condition caused by a fault in genes called CDKN2A and CDK4.
+This is a condition caused by a variant in genes called CDKN2A (p16) and CDK4.
 People with FAMMM have large numbers of unusual moles.
 They also have a higher risk of skin cancer (melanoma) and pancreatic cancer.

 Lynch syndrome

-Lynch syndrome is caused by faults in one of several genes: MLH1, MSH2, MSH6 or PMS2.
+Lynch syndrome is caused by variants in one of several genes – MLH1, MSH2, MSH6 or PMS2.
 Lynch syndrome increases the risk of bowel cancer.
 It also slightly increases the risk of some other cancers, including pancreatic cancer.
+You may hear of Lynch I or Lynch II.
+Lynch II is the form of the syndrome that may be linked with pancreatic cancer.

 Lynch Syndrome UK supports people with the condition.